Skip to content

 stripped = raw_line.strip()

-if stripped: # ignore any blank lines in the file
+if stripped: # skip any blank lines

 tasks.append(stripped)